ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

 - ### Build Docker Images

-  - In a terminal, make sure you are in `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder
+  - In a terminal, make sure you are in `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder;
-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
     - JVM
       ```
       ./docker-build.sh